junga-com/bg-core/readme.md

 network              off         3/10min      <notYetRan>  ''
 osBase               activated   4/10min      success      'over 2 minutes ago'
 ```
 Each time a collect plugin runs it copies any of the configuration that it is responsible for into a designated folder hierarchy.
-That folder would typically be on a mounted shared drive for the domain location that the host is in.
-The domData system provides a distributed shared folder that can be used for this purpose.
+That folder would typically be on a mounted shared drive from the domain in which that the host participates.
+The domData system provides distributed shared folders that can be used for this purpose.

 The purpose of collect plugins is to collect up-to-date information about the hosts in a domain without having to grant permission to a remote user to access the host with enough privilege to copy the information.

+This is an important distinction with other remote administration system because the remote authority is able to turn on and off any installed Collect plugins even though that remote authority does not have sufficient privilege to access the information being collected.
+Often if an authority has permission to access privileged information on a host it would also have permission to perform arbitrary other actions which could be exploited by an attacker.

-## Declarative Configuration Part 1 -- Creqs
+#### Declarative Configuration Part 1 -- Creqs

 When a human makes a configuration change to a host, they look to see what the current configuration state is and then make only the changes required to get to where they want it to be.
 Declarative configuration makes our automation configuration scripts work a little bit more like that.
 Instead of a configuration script containing the steps to get from A to B, it contains more of a description of B so that whether we start at A or B or a different, unanticipated starting point, the script with result in just the steps needed to get to B.